cyberbotics/webots/docs/discord/technical-questions-2020.md

 ##### Pragathi Praveena 12/03/2020 05:14:55
 `@Justin Fisher` Your suggestion supervisor.getCamera("camera") worked for what I was looking for.
 Thanks!
 There are fewer examples in the documentation for using supervisor, so what you explained was super helpful.

-##### Olivier Michel [Cyberbotics] 12/03/2020 06:59:28
-Hi, this is an error in the documentation.
-Actually, Webots R2020b-rev1 supports Python 2.7, 3.7 and .38.
-Webots R2020b-rev2 supports also Python 3.9.
-You can it from the nightly builds: [https://github.com/cyberbotics/webots/releases](https://github.com/cyberbotics/webots/releases)

-##### Pragathi Praveena 12/03/2020 07:56:24
 When using ROS controller, is it possible to print to Webots console instead of the system terminal?

-##### Stefania Pedrazzi [Cyberbotics] 12/03/2020 08:01:46
-Currently this functionality is not available in the default ROS controller.
-But you could extend it by adding a new service whre you pass the text to the ROS controller and the ROS controller simply calls the print function (and writes the text in the Webots console).

-If you would implement this, we will be happy to review it and include it in the distributed Webots ROS controller.

-##### Pragathi Praveena 12/03/2020 08:04:14
 `@Stefania Pedrazzi` I see.
 Thanks!
 I will take a look at this.

 ##### Simon Steinmann [Moderator] 12/03/2020 14:32:15